-3.2.
+4.2.
 Referencing Gaussian Splat representation from primary image item as an entry point:

 Independent of the Gaussian Splat representation item’s type, an item reference (e.g. ‘gsil’ ) from the primary image item to the Gaussian Splat representation item would be sufficient to relate a cover item to the Gaussian Splat representation.
+In this document, the item reference type 'gsil' is specified for this purpose, with the from_item_ID identifying the cover image item.

-3.3.
+4.3.
 Gaussian Splat representation item types: